proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

   Defines a factor to the number of shards per index :ref:`allocated
-  <glossary-shard-allocation>` on a specific node (float).
-Increasing this
+  <gloss-shard-allocation>` on a specific node (float).
+Increasing this value
-  value raises the tendency to equalize the number of shards per index across all nodes in the cluster.
+  raises the tendency to equalize the number of shards per index across all nodes in the cluster.

 .. _cluster.routing.allocation.balance.threshold: